feilab-hust/LFMNR/README.md

 ## Citation
 If you use this code and relevant data, please cite the corresponding paper where original methods appeared:
-Yi, C., Ma, Y., Sun, M., Sun, J.  et al. High-fidelity, generalizable light-field reconstruction of biological dynamics with physics-informed meta neural representation.
+Yi, C., Sun, J., Sun, M., Zhu, L. et al. High-fidelity, generalizable light-field reconstruction of biological dynamics with physics-informed meta neural representation.

 ## Correspondence
 Should you have any questions regarding this code and the corresponding results, please contact Chengqiang Yi (cqyi@hust.edu.cn)